chrizmichels/p5-travel/README.md

 # About

 This Repo is part of a excercise for the Frontend Developer Udacity Nanodegree.
-It implements NPL capabilities of the News Inteligence Platform Aylien('https://aylien.com/').
-Paste a URL into the form an hit submit.
-Aylien will analyse the sentiment of the page and return a score.
+It implements a Travel App which gives you a weather forecast from [DarkSky API](https://darksky.net/).
+Enter Location name and Date and you will get back the weather forecast and a nice picture.
+Give it a shot.

 ## Getting started